faridtsl/clustershell-project/README.md

 # clustershell-project

-We need to add our superhost to the known hosts to all nodes using ssh to connect without requiring a password
+We need to add our superhost to the known hosts of all nodes using ssh to connect without requiring a password

 Edit /etc/clustershell/groups to add a group (nodeset) in the following manner :